-14. POLLUTION
+15. POLLUTION

-The pollution of air and water violates the rights of individuals to their lives and property.
+Pollution of air, water, and land violates the rights of individuals to their lives and property.
 Physical harm to health or property by pollution is as real as harm due to assault or theft and must be dealt with through objective legal procedures.
-We support development of an objective system defining individual property rights to air and water.
+In order to handle the problems of air, water, soil, radiation, and noise pollution, we call for an extension of the laws governing such torts as trespass and nuisance to cover persons who cause substantial damage by intruding on the persons or property of others.
 Current government measures concerned with pollution often bypass court proceedings without concern for restitution to the victims of pollution or the rights of the accused.
 Governments, being major contributors to pollution, must be held legally responsible for their waste products.